 I'm going to start by assuming you know what Wine is, and pretty much everything else I talk about throughout the post.
-This is simply intended to be instructional.
+This is simply intended to be instructional and not educational.

 The first steps are: